Treaty of Nanking

 The treaty was ratified by the Daoguang Emperor on 27 October and Queen Victoria on 28 December.
-Ratification was exchanged in Hong Kong on 26 June 1843.
-The treaty required the Chinese to pay an indemnity, to cede the Island of Hong Kong to the British as a colony, to essentially end the Canton system that had limited trade to that port and allow trade at Five Treaty Ports.
-It was followed in 1843 by the Treaty of the Bogue, which granted extraterritoriality and most favored nation status.
+The exchange of ratification took place in Hong Kong on 26 June 1843.
+The treaty required the Chinese to pay an indemnity, to cede the Island of Hong Kong to the British as a colony, to essentially end the Canton system that had limited trade to that port and allow trade at five “treaty ports.”
+It was followed in 1843 by the Treaty of the Bogue, which granted extraterritoriality and most favoured nation status.

 Background

 In the late 18th and early 19th centuries, Britain faced a growing trade deficit with China.
 Britain could offer nothing to China to match the growing importation of Chinese goods to Britain, such as tea and porcelain.
-In British India, opium was grown on plantations and auctioned to merchants, who then sold it to Chinese who smuggled it into China (Chinese law forbade the importation and sale of opium).
+During Company rule in India, opium was grown on plantations and auctioned to merchants, who then sold it to Chinese who smuggled it into China (Chinese law forbade the importation and sale of opium).
 When Lin Zexu seized this privately owned opium and ordered the destruction of opium at Humen, Britain first demanded reparations, then declared what became known as the First Opium War.
 Britain's use of recently invented military technology produced a crushing victory and allowed it to impose a one-sided treaty.

 The first working draft for articles of a treaty was prepared at the Foreign Office in London in February 1840.
 The Foreign Office was aware that preparing a treaty containing Chinese and English characters would need special consideration.
-Given the distance separating the countries, it was realised that some flexibility and a departure from established procedure in preparing treaties might be required.
+Given the distance separating the countries, the parties realised that some flexibility and a departure from established procedure in preparing treaties might be required.